Family of man shot and killed by Liberty Hill police in January file lawsuit

 "Requesting documentation, including camera through open records request," Ranco listed. "[We] have kind of gone the formal route as we need to do.
 To date, we haven’t gotten any response."

 "I’ve reached out by telephone to the Williamson County Sheriff’s Office.
-I’ve got … reached voicemails, left voicemails, and they’ve simply not been returned," Lieber said.
+I’ve got … reached voicemails, left voicemails, and they’ve simply not been returned," he said.

-Lieber said he did not learn of the shooting or Jackson's passing until seven hours after the incident occurred.
-He also did not know which hospital Jackson was taken to, and ultimately died in, until his family received Jackson's death certificate.
+Matt Lieber said he did not learn of the shooting or his son's passing until seven hours after the incident occurred.
+He also did not know which hospital his son was taken to – and ultimately died in – until his family received Jackson Lieber's death certificate.

-Lieber said the last time he spoke with Jackson before his death was the weekend prior to the shooting.
+Matt Lieber said the last time he spoke with his son before his death was the weekend prior to the shooting.

 Esteban Gomez-Sanchez is on administrative leave.